Kazuma Kiryu: Reception

+Critical response

 Critical reception to Kiryu's character has been generally positive.
 IGN praised him as an appealing character, noting both his violent traits as well as his kindness.
 They further noted that while being a "badass", he stands out thanks to his kindness.
 The same website listed him as a notorious anti-hero as he "walks a fine line between good and bad."
 Greg Orlando from the magazine Newtype found him entertaining due to multiple actions he does across the series.
 Anthony John Agnello from GamesRadar praised Kiryu's initial appearance alongside his personality.
 Push Square listed him as one of the best characters seen in PlayStation games based on his skills in combat and sense of justice.
 The character's rivalry with Yakuza 2 antagonist Ryuji Goda was also the subject of positive response even if some writers felt it underused.
 1UP.com called him "a hard-boiled thug" comparing him with characters like Niko and Alex Mercer due to his inhuman powers.
 They further noted that his powers can be "ridiculous."
 In a retrospective of the series, GameSpot compared Kiryu with Michael Corleone, the protagonist of the novel The Godfather by Mario Puzo.
 Colin Campbell from Polygon praised his heroic traits explored when dealing with multiple yakuzas.
 As a result, he found the PlayStation 3 Yakuza games less interesting due to a focus on Kiryu's struggle for a peaceful life, but, conversely, found Yakuza 5 to be more unique due to its wide variety of side content, including a minigame where Kiryu is a taxi driver.